 4-5 years old-time to revamp your site!

 Age is just a number.
 The age of your website matters but depending on the business you might be able to prolong your current website’s life.
-However, there are other criteria that might affect your decision.
+However, there are other criteria that might affect your decision and work process.
 Let’s look at some of them:

 According to eMarketer, it’s expected that by 2019, the smartphone audience will reach 236.8 million, or 85.5% of internet users.
 Because of the growing popularity of smartphones, having a mobile-friendly website is a must for any business.
 Additionally, your SEO rankings are determined by how mobile-friendly your site is.
 So if your site can’t offer a perfect mobile experience, it’s definitely time for a redesign.

 Even though it takes a while before a content management system becomes obsolete, you want to remain on top of the news of your CMS provider.
 Some CMSs simply don’t update often and aren’t concerned about new technology either.
 You want a CMS that provides a plethora of features and an easy-to-use interface.
 WordPress allows you to interlink your site, work on SEO directly from a dashboard, and install plugins that improve the user experience.
 WordPress is also known to run smoothly, it’s updated often and it’s an incredibly easy system to learn.